mslegrand/shinyDMDMenu/README.md

 multi-level menus, menu items and dropdowns can be

 - dynamically added and removed
-- dynamically diabled and enabled
+- dynamically disabled and enabled
 - dynamically renamed.